Do you have a café?

 Do you sell gift vouchers?

 Yes!
 Our gift cards can be loaded with any value – just ask at reception or call us on 01452 813204.
-Gift vouchers can be used towards entrance fees, in our gift Shop or in our Café.
+Gift vouchers can only be used to purchase admission, they cannot be used in our shop or cafe.

 Do you offer annual membership?